-Parame ter Description Requi red Default value days Number of days before the certificate expires that we mark the service as failed. option al 7 server- name This is the DNS hostname to send as part of the TLS negotiation, known as server name indication (SNI) (See: RFC3546 section 3.1) option al -
+Parame ter Description Requi red Default value timeout Time in milliseconds to wait before next attempt. option al 3000 days Number of days before the certificate expires that we mark the service as failed. option al 7 server- name This is the DNS hostname to send as part of the TLS negotiation, known as server name indication (SNI) (See: RFC3546 section 3.1) option al

-Table 66.
+Table 65.
 Variables which can be passed in the configuration for server-name